OHIF/Viewers/platform/docs/docs/platform/managers/hotkeys.md

 - `commandName`: name of the registered command
 - `commandOptions`: extra arguments to the commands
-- `keys`: an array defining the key to get binded to the command
+- `keys`: an array defining the key to get bound to the command
 - `label`: label to be shown in the hotkeys preference panel
 - `isEditable`: whether the key can be edited by the user in the hotkey panel